jccriado/matchingtools/doc/creation_model.rst

 Creation of models
 ==================

-.. currentmodule:: matchtools.operators
+.. currentmodule:: matchingtools.operators

-.. note:: This section assumes that the classes and functions from :mod:`matchtools.operators` that it uses are in the namespace.
+.. note:: This section assumes that the classes and functions from :mod:`matchingtools.operators` that it uses are in the namespace.
    To import all the classes and functions that appear here do::

-      from matchtools.operators import (
+      from matchingtools.operators import (
 	  Tensor, Operator, OperatorSum
           TensorBuilder, FieldBuilder, D, Op, OpSum,
 	  number_op, symbol_op)